Rhinosinusitis in children

 Yes and no.

-Yes, because it obviously manifests very similar to sinusitis.
+Yes, because it obviously manifests very similarly to sinusitis.

-Real sinusitis is a condition that older children suffer from.
+Real sinusitis is a condition that affects older children.

 How else is pediatric rhinosinusitis characterized?

-You know how sometimes children receive antibiotics – for an ear infection (read more here), strep throat (more here) or when pneumonia is suspected (not that common in children, read more here).
-What I do is when I take my patient’s medical history, I ask whether the runny nose and general well-being of the child happened to improve when he was started on antibiotics (usually penicillin), for one of the reasons mentioned above.
-Many families claim that it did, and that a while after the antibiotics were stopped, the symptoms recurred.
+You know how sometimes children receive antibiotics – for an ear infection (read more here), strep throat (more here), or when pneumonia is suspected (which is not that common in children, read more here)?
+What I do is, when I take my patient’s medical history, I ask whether the runny nose and general well-being of the child improved when they were started on antibiotics (usually penicillin) for one of the reasons mentioned above.
+Many families claim that it did, and that, a while after the antibiotics were stopped, the symptoms recurred.

 Also, this is a prolonged condition.
 It does not just last for one or two weeks.